luisfernandezbr/android-mvp-people-list/README.md

 ## What is this repository for? ##

-* Private repo to develop 99 code challenge
+* Repo to develop 99 code challenge
 * Challenge description: https://goo.gl/zKDz0G

 ## Project Planning ##